WilliamBarber/Retic/README.md

 # Retic
 Custom retic controller code for home gardening sprinkler system.
+Flutter app for remote control is in separate repo.